 Tiger snake( Notechis scutatus) near inlet

-and this is the inlet where we spotted Tiger snake
+The inlet where we spotted Tiger snake (above).

 Driving on beach